Icesito68/7xx-Drivers/README.md

 These drivers still do not contain anything useful for the poco x3 nfc, many changes are still needed

-This repository contains driver binary files for Poco X3 Nfc.
+This repository contains driver binary files for 7xx snapdragon platform.
-All driver binary files form a board support package to be used on Poco X3 Nfc devices to provide hardware support for the Windows operating system.
+All driver binary files form a board support package to be used on 7xx snapdragon platform devices to provide hardware support for the Windows operating system.

 These driver files are not perfect, typos may exist, feel free to file an issue on GitHub in case you found any.